Visit Azul.com Support

 -XX:ProfileLogTimeLimitSeconds=<value in seconds>

-Instructs ReadyNow! to stop adding to the profile log after a period of N seconds regardless of where the application has been completely warmed up.
+Instructs ReadyNow to stop adding to the profile log after a period of N seconds regardless of where the application has been completely warmed up.
 It is recommended to either not set this size explicitly, or set it generously if required.

 0 = unlimited